Peter Kurrild-Klitgaard: Education and employment

 Kurrild-Klitgaard holds the degrees of Ph.D. in political science, M.Sc.
 (Cand.phil.) in social science and a B.A. from the University of Copenhagen, and an M.A. in political science from Columbia University.

 His current position is as Professor of General and Comparative Political Science at the Department of Political Science, University of Copenhagen, where he has held various positions since 1991, and where he specializes in political institutions, political economy and American politics, especially issues such as elections, voting systems and constitutions.
 Before his current appointment, he was professor (2005–06) and associate professor (2000–05) at the Dept. of Political Science and Public Management, University of Southern Denmark and assistant professor at the Dept. of Political Science, University of Aarhus (1998–2000).
 He has held visiting appointments at several institutions, including Saint Edmund's College at University of Cambridge, Nuffield College at Oxford University, the Institute for Social and Economic Research and Policy at Columbia University, the Dept. of Economics, New York University, and the Institute for Humane Studies, George Mason University.

-He has served as a member and vice president of the Danish government's National Social Science Research Council and been the representative of Danish social science in the European Science Foundation.
+Kurrild-Klitgaard has served as a member and vice president of the Danish government's National Social Science Research Council and been the representative of Danish social science in the European Science Foundation.
+He is (since 2026) an alternate member of the Danish National Court of Impeachment, elected by the Danish Parliament.

 Kurrild-Klitgaard is the recipient of the Fyens Stiftstidende's Research Award (2003), and as a graduate student at Columbia University he was a Fulbright Scholar and a Claude R. Lambe Fellow.
 He was chosen as the University of Copenhagen's "Teacher of the Year" (2007).

 He has been elected a Fellow of the Society of Antiquaries of London, the Royal Historical Society, a member of the Academia Europaea (the European academy of sciences), the Philadelphia Society and the Mont Pelerin Society, and has served as vice president of the latter.